davidalves1/shared-host/README.md

 ---

-# How to installNode, Gulp and Bower in a shared host
+# How to install Node, Gulp and Bower in a shared host

 ## Installing Node